xainlp/xainlp.github.io/README.md

 Welcome!
-You can find research assets of our Explainable AI (XAI) Research Project in this website including past survey, tutorials, and demos.
+You can find research assets of our Explainable AI (XAI) Research Project in this website including past demos, papers, survey, and tutorials.

 ### List of Contributors (in alphabetical order)
 - Ranit Aharonov